 The CSUSB School of Social Work has active student clubs (SWSA, StAMP, and Phi Alpha), highly qualified faculty, and many excellent field placements in settings from health care to public schools.

 Annual events to support student development include Career Development days, Professional Skills Training, and a Research Symposium to showcase student research.

 Our alumni now number in the thousands and are leaders in the social work community.

 Program Learning Outcomes

-At the completion of the BA and Masters in Social Work Program, students will have attained competency for the following (as outlined by CSWE’s Educational Policy and Accreditation Standards):
+At the completion of the Bachelors and Masters in Social Work Program, students will have attained competency for the following (as outlined by CSWE’s Educational Policy and Accreditation Standards):